Let You Love Me: Music video

-The accompanying music video for "Let You Love Me" was released on YouTube on 21 September 2018.
-The video was filmed in London and directed by Malia James.
-An acoustic performance of the song was uploaded on 9 November 2018.
+The accompanying music video for "Let You Love Me" was filmed in London and directed by Malia James.
+The video was released on YouTube on 21 September 2018.

+A video of an acoustic performance of the song was released on YouTube on 9 November 2018.

 Live performances

 Ora performed "Let You Love Me" for the first time at the Gibraltar Music Festival on 22 September 2018.
 Her first televised performance of the song was on the 6 October episode of The Jonathan Ross Show.
 On 26 October, Ora performed the song in costume as Post Malone at KISS FM's Haunted House Party.
 She later performed it on the Strictly Come Dancing results show on 28 October.

 Ora's first performance of the song in the US was at the People's Choice Awards, on 11 November.
 She performed an acoustic version of the song as part of BBC Radio 1's Live Lounge on 19 November.
 Ora performed the song on a float during the 2018 Macy's Thanksgiving Day Parade in New York City, on 22 November.
 She attracted criticism for lip syncing, a practice which is common during the parade, after there was an issue with the sound on her float, so it appeared that she was singing out of time with the song.
 She was praised for her recovery by fellow performers after the parade.

-Ora performed the song at the 2018 ARIA Awards on 28 November.
-She later performed the song on Michael McIntyre's Big Show on 1 December, and on Victoria's Secret Fashion Show on 2 December.
+Ora performed "Let You Love Me" at the 2018 ARIA Awards on 28 November.
+She later performed the song on Michael McIntyre's Big Show on 1 December, and at Victoria's Secret Fashion Show on 2 December.
 She also performed the song with a live band on Jimmy Kimmel Live!, on 5 December.